 Does your home suffer from ice dams, frozen pipes or cold spots?
 Are you tired of wasting money to heat a leaky home?
 Weatherization may address these problems and deliver increased year-round comfort.
 Weatherization involves air-sealing and increasing the insulation in your attic, basement, and walls.
 Click on the links below to learn more.

-Receiving an energy assessment from an Efficiency Maine Registered Vendor is a logical first step.
-Energy assessments involve various tests to determine the efficiency of your home, and can help you prioritize which areas to weatherize first.
+Receiving an energy assessment from an Efficiency Maine Residential Registered Vendor is a logical first step toward weatherizing your home.
+Energy assessments involve various tests to help you prioritize which areas to weatherize first.
 Click here to learn more about energy assessments.

-Increasing the amount of insulation in your home can reduce heat loss during the winter, and heat gain during the summer.
-When insulation is properly installed, heating and cooling systems may run less frequently, helping to reduce energy bills and keeping you more comfortable.
+Increasing the amount of insulation in your home can reduce heat loss during the winter and heat gain during the summer.
+When insulation is properly installed, heating and cooling systems will run less, helping to reduce energy bills and keeping you more comfortable.
 Click here to learn more about insulation.